 Qualia Resilience Beta Study

-During the development of Qualia Resilience, Neurohacker Collective put our newest product to the test to find out how users would respond.
+During the development of Qualia Resilience, Neurohacker Collective put our stress product to the test to find out how users would respond.
 Spoiler Alert: Results were really good.†*

 How the Pilot Study Worked